 Bite Correction Procedures

 Occlusal equilibration, better known as bite correction or TMJ correction, is the process of adjusting the alignment of the teeth for optimal fit.
 The teeth should line up so that they make even contact with one another, creating a low-stress bite.

-Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by an improper occlusion.
-Bite correction can help to alleviate the symptoms of TMD such as sore jaw, headaches, teeth clenching, and more.
+Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by improper occlusion.
+Bite correction can help to alleviate the symptoms of TMD such as the sore jaw, headaches, teeth clenching, and more.